Meet the semi-finalists

-Stephanie Chang Lui, creator of Flo
+Stephanie Liu, creator of Flo

-Stef was born in China and raised in New Zealand.
+Stef was born and raised in New Zealand.
 In a world where we are already revolutionising the way we get around, Stef wanted to find out what was left for her to uncover.

 The initial concept behind Flo came from the notion of a ‘seamless journey’.
 This, in turn, was inspired by bridges, bespoke experiences and dystopian futures.
 For Stef, a seamless journey meant ‘a constant flow of goods and people across a city.

 ‘I wanted to create bridges between different aspects of our daily life, our homes and our workplaces.
 And to produce a service that puts us at the focal point.
 So, within Flo, the interiors can be swapped out depending on the users’ needs.
 There’s a separate freight unit that allows for seamless transportation of goods.
 And across an entire city there would be goods-receiving portals, built to facilitate the reception of people and goods on the streets, and connecting from the car to your apartment.
 And the name Flo suggests fluidity.’